Types of Defective Product Cases

 Big Leap • November 3, 2021

 Unfortunately, there are injuries that are the result of defective products.
-If you have suffered one of these kinds of injuries, you can build a defective product case.
+If you’ve suffered any of these injuries, you may have a valid defective product case.
 However, you first need to determine what type of case you have to make.

 Manufacturing Defects